SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Research Interests
 Wearable Computing, Human Computer Interface, Healthcare & IoT Applications, Embedded Systems, and Cyber-Physical Systems

+## Professional Experience
+>2020/03~current
+Postdoctoral Researcher from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko

+>2015/09.12~18
+Short-term Visiting in RTCL from University of Michigan directed by Prof. Kang G. Shin

+>2015/03 - 2017/08
+Visiting Student Researcher  in HumanLab from DGIST directed by Joonwoo Son

 ## Education
 >2014/03 - 2020/08